mayrmt/UKACM_GACM_Tutorial_4C_QUEENS/4C/03_fluid_solid_interaction/README.md

 # Introduction to monolithic fluid/solid interaction in 4C

 This tutorial demonstrates the simulation of a fluid/solid interaction (FSI) problem using a monolithic approach.
-The solid domain is governed by the equations of elastodynamics, whil the flow domain is subject to incompressible Navier-Stokes equations described by an Arbitrary Lagrangean-Euelerian (ALE) observer.
+FSI describes the two-way coupled interaction of solid bodies with fluid flow.
+A detailed introduction to all flavors of FSI is way beyond the scope of this tutorial.
+To this end, this tutorial focueses on the following scenario: the solid domain is governed by the equations of elastodynamics, while the flow domain is subject to incompressible Navier-Stokes equations described by an Arbitrary Lagrangean-Eulerian (ALE) observer.

 As concrete example, this tutorial studies a pressure wave through an elastic tube.
+The tube is clampled at both ends and is fully filled with fluid.
+Both solid and fluid are initially at rest.
+As external excitation, a pressure pulse is applied to one of the fluid's boundary cross sections, resulting in a pressure wave traveling along the longitudinal axis of the tube.
+This also causes a traveling radial expansion of the tube traveling in line with the pressure wave.
 This problem has originally been introduced by Gerbeau and Vidrascu (2003) [1] and is designed to mimic hemodynamic conditions, especially w.r.t. to the material densities with the ratio $\rho^S/\rho^F \approx 1$.
 Nowadays, it is widely considered a benchmark for monolithic solvers in the FSI community.

+## What you will learn in this tutorial

+After completion of this tutorial, you will know

+- how to set up an FSI problem in 4C;
+- how to define meshes, materials, and boundary conditions;
+- how to run the simulation with direct and iterative solvers;
+- how to interpret the results (pressure wave propagation in an elastic tube).

 ## Problem description